Skincare

 TL;DR?
 Here’s a much quicker summary of the big tell-tale signs:

 Malignant melanomas usually arise from a previous mole.
 It can also arise from normal skin.
-Most malignant melanomas are pigmented (they look black or dark) and are unusual in terms of shape or with uneven colour.
+Most malignant melanomas are pigmented (they look black or dark) and are unusual in terms of shape or uneven colour.

 Squamous cell carcinomas are usually crusted or scaly.
 They are usually located over sun-exposed areas and may arise from previous scaly skin lesions.